 MFA in Theatre: Lighting Design

 The plan of study for graduate lighting design candidates is tailored to meet the needs of the individual student.
-Students participate in a graduate lighting design seminar every fall semester with rotating topics including theatrical performance, Shakespeare, opera, and dance.
-MFA lighting design students also receive training in computer drafting, rendering (both in traditional media and digital imaging), technology, research, and portfolio development.
-Non-design courses may include history, theory, and director/designer collaboration.
-Students are also encouraged to take advanced coursework in scenic, costume, and sound design.
+The plan of study for graduate lighting design candidates is tailored to meet the needs of the individual student.
+Students participate in a graduate lighting design seminar every fall semester with rotating topics, including theatrical performance, architecture, digital media, environment transformation, opera and dance.
+MFA lighting design students also receive training in computer drafting, rendering (both in traditional media and digital imaging), technology, research and portfolio development.
+Non-design courses may include history, theory and director/designer collaboration.
+Students are also encouraged to take advanced coursework in scenic, costume and sound design.

 More detailed information on program requirements and course descriptions can be found in the Graduate Catalog.

 A major goal for the program is to develop a strong portfolio of realized production designs and project work related to the courses in the plan of study.
 Design assignments are made every semester, with students given the opportunity to work in different styles and periods.
-Two different venues provide proscenium, thrust and arena configurations.
+Multiple venues provide proscenium, thrust and arena configurations.
 The graduate lighting design student can expect to design two shows per year, as well as work as a master electrician or assistant lighting designer on other productions.
+Students also complete realized environment transformation design work as part of their lighting coursework.
 Graduate students may also assist faculty on School of Theatre and Dance productions or outside professional projects.

 To apply to the MFA program, first fill out the Graduate Admission Application.
 Also, at the Graduate School Web site, you will find information about required transcripts and fees that should accompany your application.
 Please review program-specific admission requirements and the application process on our graduate program pages or in the Graduate Catalog.